igorescobar/line-server/README.md

 After creating the chunks inside of the `static/chunks/` folder the system creates a *map table* to have a in-memory link between `chunk range` and `file ` so when you request a `line-number` the system knows exactly which chunk to look inside.

-After this, instead of adding the entire file into memory, `byline` reads even smaller chunks of the file, streams it and flush it after each chunk it consumed.
+After this, instead of adding the entire file into memory, `byline` streams smaller chunks of the shunk file, streams it and flush it after each chunk it consumed.
 This ensures minimal memory usage.

 ### Performance
 #### Beginning of the chunk (best case scenario):